 Not every rental company is open all hours, especially the smaller firms.
-Most of these operate a ‘’drop and go’’ procedure for out of hours.
+Most of these operate a 'drop and go' procedure for out of hours.
 This means when you return the car, you’ll drop the keys in to a box at the rental company.
-If you’re going to do this, be sure to check your Credit Card statement when you get home in case they have noticed any damage and have charged you for it.
-Some other companies will deem you liable until they inspect the vehicle the next time they open, so if you’re on your flight and somebody scratches the car, you may still be charged – check these procedures before you consider a ‘drop and go’.
+If you’re going to do this, be sure to check your credit card statement when you get home in case you have been charged extra for anything.
+Some other companies will deem you liable until they inspect the vehicle the next time they open, so if you’re on your flight and somebody scratches the car, you may still be charged.

 You may be offered various kinds of insurance at the rental desk, or you may find these included in your rental agreement.
-Here are some examples of car rental ‘jargon’ to look out for.
-Please note, every car rental company will vary.
+Here are some examples of car rental jargon to look out for.
+Please note that this jargon may vary between car rental companies.

-LDW – Loss Damage Waiver – effectively the same as Collision Damage Waiver.
+LDW – Loss Damage Waiver is effectively the same as Collision Damage Waiver.
 Normally this includes theft protection.

-SCDW – Super Collision Damage Waiver – damage excess cover which either removes or reduces your liability for any excess.
+SCDW – Super Collision Damage Waiver is damage excess cover which either removes or reduces your liability for any excess.

-PAI – Personal Accident Insurance – passenger insurance for injury or death.
+PAI – Personal Accident Insurance is passenger insurance for injury or death.

-ALI – Additional Liability Insurance – an optional insurance to protect authorised drivers if they injure someone or damage someone else’s property.
+ALI – Additional Liability Insurance is an optional insurance to protect authorised drivers if they injure someone or damage someone else’s property.